ranjeeta-rcb/Springboot-StudentManagementSystem-CRUD-Operation/README.md

-#Running steps for  the project
+#Running steps for  the project  - IN ECLIPSE
 1. right click on project
 2. see for run as
 3. run on spring boot app